 Why put an end date on your trip before you have to?

-How to use Skyscanner’s multi-city flight search
+use Skyscanner’s multi-city flight search

 Want to really boost your flight search abilities?

 With the multi-city feature, you can search up to six destinations simultaneously.
 And this is perfect if you’re considering multiple options.
 Or maybe you want to string a bunch of cities together to create one big trip.

 Either way, Skyscanner’s multi-city feature is perfect for it.